 In addition to the direct effects of tax reform, financial markets would be affected indirectly by changes in the economy.
-Tax reformers contend that the current tax code discourages economic activity and that economic activity would increase if the disincentives were reduced.
+Tax reformers contend that the current tax code discourages economic activity would increase if the disincentives were reduced.
 Reformers also contend that tax reform would reduce tax evasion.